pjeby/uneventful/README.md

 Reactive signals (like preact-signals) and streams (like rxjs) are both great ways of simplifying event-driven programming.
 But each has different strengths, and making one do the work of the other is hard.
 (And neither is that great at *sequential* asynchrony, the way CSP or goroutines are).

 Enter `uneventful`: a seamless blend of signals, streams, and CSP-like, cancelable asynchronous jobs with automatic resource management.
-If a task subscribes to a stream or creates an `effect()`, it's automatically cleaned up when the task ends -- or it or any parent task is canceled.
-Likewise, if an effect spawns a task based on the value of a signal, the task is automatically canceled when the effect is rerun (or canceled by the end of an enclosing task).
+If a job subscribes to a stream or creates an `effect()`, it's automatically cleaned up when the job ends -- or it or any parent job is canceled.
+Likewise, if an effect spawns a job based on the value of a signal, the job is automatically canceled when the effect is rerun (or canceled by the end of an enclosing job).

 The approach lets you use only the very *best* parts of all three paradigms, without needing to force something signal-like to be more streamy or vice versa, or to make either do something that's better represented as sequential steps.
 Consider this contrived and somewhat silly example: